whooohq/whq-wordpress-starter-elementor/plugins/woocommerce-multilingual/readme.txt

 https://www.youtube.com/watch?v=NxkzEywVZSA

-= Free Multicurrency Features =
+= Free Multi-Currency Features =

-This is the **only free plugin** that includes all of the following [multicurrency features](https://wpml.org/documentation/related-projects/woocommerce-multilingual/multi-currency-support-woocommerce/):
+This is the **only free plugin** that includes all of the following [multi-currency features](https://wpml.org/documentation/related-projects/woocommerce-multilingual/multi-currency-support-woocommerce/):

 * Set up multiple currencies to display based on a customer’s location
 * Add currency switchers to your site